kosperera/kosperera.github.io/src/pages/about.md

 Outside of day-to-day, I've been a longtime Hubber — sharing knowledge thru [blikies](/articles/), workshops and the occasional [tech talk](/talks/) (whiteboard markers and all).
 Here's a quick snapshot of what I'm usually wired into:

 - .NET (C#) or Quarkus (Java) Backends, and enuf frontend curiosity
-- AWS or Azure Serverless, Containerless, and Messaging
+- Serverless [on Azure](https://azure.microsoft.com/en-us/solutions/serverless) or [on AWS](https://aws.amazon.com/serverless/), and Asynchronous Messaging
 - Infrastructure as Code (Terraform) and the Pipelines, and
 - [*Caffeine* needed to build, break, and ship a *good first issue*](https://producingoss.com/en/producingoss.html#starting-from-what-you-have)